People’s Pandemic Prevention Plan:

 4. RESPONSIBLE DEVELOPMENT & TRADE TO STOP CLIMATE-CHANGE-DRIVEN DISEASES

 HIV, SARS, H1N1, Ebola, Zika, MERS, and COVID-19 are all zoonotic diseases.
 New diseases are jumping from animals-to-humans at a steeply accelerating rate, primarily due to deforestation: corporate extractive industries that destroy indigenous lands and communities in order to sell products to wealthier people elsewhere.
 Zoonotic disease hotspots have already been mapped out, and climate change-inducing corporate encroachment into wildlife habitats is putting the world at risk.
 We know where the problems are, and what's causing them.
 All that is missing is action:

-Fund community-based economic alternatives to climate change and deforestation in the top 500 zoonotic transmission hotspots, incentivizing economic development activities less dangerous than palm oil plantations, strip mining, burning the Amazon, illegal logging, and wildlife trade.
-Support indigenous communities to protect their land from commercial exploitation.
-Stop reduce zoonotic spillovers by at least one half over within ten years.
+Fund community-based economic alternatives to climate change and deforestation in the top 500 zoonotic transmission hotspots, providing health care, jobs training and support for economic development activities less dangerous than palm oil plantations, strip mining, burning the Amazon, illegal logging, and wildlife trade.
+Support indigenous communities to protect ancestral land from commercial exploitation.

 Meanwhile, phase-in prohibitions against U.S. product sales by corporations with irresponsible deforestation or illegal wildlife trade anywhere in their supply chains.
 Use the purchasing power of the United States to progressively close off markets to companies that put the world at risk, with deforestation and wildlife trade products prohibited within 10 years.

 ORGANIZATIONS ENDORSING THE PEOPLE'S PANDEMIC PREVENTION PLAN :